VW Bug Ads

 1963

-VW Bug - Black and white 10" x 13" ad for the interchangeability of the parts of these cars.
+VW Bug - Black and white 10" x 13" ad for the interchangeability and availability of the parts for these cars.
 The ad has a photo of a VW front bumper, driver's side fender and wheel.
 The headline asks the question "What if you only need part of a Volkswagen?" and the ad talks about "making the same car year-in and year-out".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+They admit to making some 3,000 improvements in the car and discuss how easy it is to change some of the parts that may go bad.

 August 28, 1962